 A virtual race on your own terms allows you to choose your path.
 You can choose your usual trail and expect every hill, turn and obstacle ahead.
 You can get on a treadmill in the comfort of your basement with a movie on TV.
 For this 10K, I ran my favourite trail in the woods at Mer Bleue Conservation Area, then onto the boardwalk around the bog and along Ridge Road until my tracker said “10 kilometres” in my headphones.

 I train alone and run alone so I knew what to expect.
 And though the runners, the supporters, the music and the hype of an event help me get through a race, I believe it’s going through the solitude of training and surviving the preparation for that day that guarantees a successful finish.
 Really, a virtual race looks the same as a normal race in your head, it’s your surrounding environment that looks different.
 It’s the same one-on-one battle with yourself.

 When you’re alone, you don’t get motivation from other runners.
 Sarah Ascencio, 22, a health sciences student at Algonquin College, finds it hard to run virtual races.
-“You’re alone so you have no competition,” Ascencio said.
+“You’re alone so you have no competition,” Ascencio says.
 “I need someone to push me and usually get that from other runners on my trail.”

 For the competitive ones among us, tailing a runner can lead to an intense dual.
-“I can’t get motivated for a virtual race like I would for an actual event,” Ascencio said.
+“I can’t get motivated for a virtual race like I would for an actual event,” Ascencio says.
 “There are no other people, just like there are no water stations but whatever bottle you have attached to your body.”